This article is in the Control zone of the App.

-If you are entering in a new battery model, or a custom model which is not likely to appear in our database then you have the ability to create your own custom battery by entering in the specifications manually.
+If you are entering in a very new module model, or a custom model which is not likely to appear in our database then you have the ability to create your own custom module by entering in the specifications manually.

-To do this, select + Add From Database > Create Your Own option when creating the battery and then enter in the specifications in each of the fields shown.
+To do this, choose Create > Create Your Own option when creating the panel and then enter in the specifications in each of the fields shown.

 - Code - this how the component will appear in the studio list.

 - Manufacturer - the manufacturer of the component.